P4CKt/P4CKt/README.md

 💫 About Me:
 ---
-🔭 I’m currently working on JavaScript<br>👯 I’m looking to collaborate on WorkinTech<br>
+🔭 I’m currently working on JavaScript<br>
 ---

 ## 🌐 Socials: